Greek Island Athens to Santorini Ferry

 Sea-band wristbands These come in sizes for adults and children.
 These work by pressing on an acupressure point on your wrist.
 They come in kid sizes, too!

-Greek Island Overnight Ferry Tips – Wake UP!
+Greek Island Athens to Santorini ferry – Wake UP!

 With just a short time in port to let everyone off and then reload the new passengers there is no room for people to oversleep.
 We set the alarm and were up and going – excited to start our adventure in Santorini when, to my great surprise, the door opened and a crew member said “GOOD MORNING”.
 LOL!
 Well, there you go.
 You get your very own personal Greek wake up call on the overnight ferries.